Mark (Australian rules football): Famous marks

 While the Mark of the Year competition has identified many famous marks, other marks include:

 In the 1970 Grand Final before a record crowd of 121,696, Carlton full forward, and giant of the game, Alex Jesaulenko, took one of the most inspirational marks in the history of 'the Australian game.'
 Leaping high for a specky over Collingwood's Graeme Jenkin just before half time, the mark inspired a Carlton side that was behind by 44 points at the half.
 It was retroactively classified as the Mark of the Year.

 Sydney's Leo Barry leapt into history with his match-saving mark in the final seconds of the 2005 grand final against the West Coast Eagles to seal the game.
 His contested overhead mark was taken in a congested pack of three teammates and three opposition players.

-Shaun Smith's and Gary Ablett's shared title of Mark of the Century.
+Shaun Smith's and Gary Ablett's marks share the title of Mark of the Century.

 St Kilda/South Melbourne player Roy Cazaly was renowned for his high marks, giving rise to the catchphrase and song "Up There Cazaly".